igorsteinmacher/SL-UTFPR-2021/assignments/GitAssignment/Part2/Activity.md

 1. Project.zip contains a git repository.
 Unzip it.

-2. Explore the repository in Project and draw a diagram of the commits and branches in this repository.
+2. Explore the repository in Project and draw a diagram of the commits and branches in this repository (git log is a good start).

     ```